-Morocco is beautiful: its ancient cities, its exotic allure, its cultural wealth and―number of the list of foody travelers―its wonderful cuisine!
+Morocco is beautiful: its ancient cities, its exotic allure, its cultural wealth and―number one on the list of foody travelers―its wonderful cuisine!

 I was lucky enough to have a Moroccan friend to introduce me to this breathtaking place.
-He took me to roadside stall where we tried delicious lamb skewers.
-We had tasty “tajines” made with camel meat in the desert, fragrant “hariras” in little hole-in-the-wall places, and fresh fish by the sea.
-I fell in love with Moroccan cuisine.
+He took me to a roadside stall where we tried delicious lamb skewers.
+We had tasty camel steak “tajines” in the desert, fragrant “hariras” in little hole-in-the-wall places, and fresh fish by the sea.
+I immediately fell in love with Moroccan cuisine.

 I adore tajines―stews cooked over low heat in the famous clay pot with a cone-shaped lid.